Mongolian Cyrillic alphabet: History

-After the Mongolian democratic revolution in 1990, the traditional Mongolian script was briefly considered to replace Cyrillic, but the plan was canceled in the end.
+After the Mongolian democratic revolution in 1990, the traditional Mongolian script was briefly considered to replace Cyrillic, but the plan was cancelled.
 However, the Mongolian script has become a compulsory subject in primary and secondary schooling and is slowly gaining in popularity.
-The Mongolian script is a highly uncommon vertical script, and unlike other historically vertical-only scripts such as the Chinese script it cannot easily be adapted for horizontal use, which puts it at a disadvantage compared to Cyrillic for many modern purposes.
-Thus, the Cyrillic script continues to be used in everyday life.

 In March 2020, the Mongolian government announced plans to use both Cyrillic and the traditional Mongolian script in official documents by 2025.

 In China, the Cyrillic alphabet is also used by Chinese for learning the modern Mongolian language, as well as by some Mongols in Inner Mongolia to demonstrate their ethnic identity.

 Description

 The Cyrillic alphabet used for Mongolian is as follows (with borrowed sounds in parentheses):